Export Prime Contracts to ERP as a Single Line Lump Sump

 For whatever it's worth, we've disabled the Prime Contract synching on our projects because it's so broken.
 We went back to entering manually into Sage and having that push to Procore. "not prioritized for development" does not give me much confidence that this is even being looked at.

 Highly recommend a revisit.
-Currently, unless you want Sage to control every single line item in a Prime Contract SOV (hint: you do NOT), Prime Contracts, and change orders thereto, cannot sync from Procore to Sage.
+Currently, unless you want Sage to control every single line item in a Prime Contract SOV (hint: we do NOT), Prime Contracts and change orders thereto cannot sync from Procore to Sage, which minimizes the expediency of Procore.

 Kevin Hicks commented